evans1112/bcitoolboxrmd/docs/modelfit/confitting.rst

 Continuous Fitting
 ~~~~~~~~~~

-In some experiments, the researcher asks subjects to report freely on the characteristics of sensory stimuli without setting relevant discrete judgmental positions, a continuous fitting should be used.
+When researcher asks subjects to report freely on the characteristics of sensory stimuli without setting relevant discrete judgmental positions, a continuous fitting should be used.

 .. image:: discfit.tif